knetsolutions/learn-sdn-with-ryu/ryu_part6.md

 In this exercise, We are going to include the flow priority  in  the simple_switch_13.py(Layer 2 Switch).

-In this exercise, we will add the ICMP DROP flow( Match ALL Traffic) with higher priority.
+In this exercise, we will add the TCP DROP flow( Match ALL Traffic) with higher priority.
 Remaining traffic will go via the L2 Switch flows.